-This Garlic Naan From Scratch is an Indian flatbread that is incredibly easy to make and a delicious side to any meal with a sauce to sop up!
+This Garlic Naan From Scratch is an Indian flatbread that is incredibly easy to make, soft and chewy, topped with garlic and butter and a delicious side to any meal with a sauce to sop up!

 Oh, hey!
 I’m back after a whirlwind April of girls weekend trips, Easter, and the general controlled chaos of being a working mom of 2 under 3.
 But the time away made me realize it was high time I finally worked on a recipe I’ve been wanting to make for a loonngg time.

 If you guys know anything about me, it has to be my deep love for all things Bread.
 It’s basically my favorite food group.
 I would give up sooo many other foods before I’d give up a warm freshly baked kind of any bread.
 And as we keep making more breads from scratch, that fact is solidified.
 Especially with this new favorite: Garlic Naan From Scratch!

 Unless you’ve been to our house, you’d probably say that you don’t see me eat much bread.
 Ha.
 That’s because, well, balance.
 We make a lot of bread in this house.
 And when there’s fresh bread in the house, it’s my go to snack.
 A piece of our No Knead Rosemary Garlic Bread with a little olive oil and salt, done.
 An Easy Dinner Rolls From Scratch warmed with a little butter, doing it.
 Or our Whole Wheat Honey Oat Bread, just by itself, yup.
 I’ll reach for a piece of bread before any other snack in the house.
 And if you ask my toddler what her favorite food is, she’ll prove that indeed, the apple does not far fall from the tree.
 Naan has been on my list for a long time; it’s embarrassing how long it’s taken me to finally make it because it’s so easy.

 - Plain Yogurt (I used non-fat Greek because it’s what we had, but you can use any plain you have.)